Everybody enjoys using a free, secure guest Wi-Fi network, and organizations that offer one earn customer goodwill.

 And we can adjust the system if need be.

 The limits clients choose are not set in stone.
 Clients may receive feedback through customer comments and decide to revisit their chosen usage caps.
-Careful analysis of these and other pieces of gathered data can help business owners fine-tune the limits they use over time.
+Careful analysis of these and other pieces of gathered data can help business owners fine-tune their set Wi-Fi usage limits over time.

 Welcoming guests comes at a cost.
 There’s no reason the majority of customers should pay that cost by accepting slow guest Wi-Fi performance due to the abuse of the network by only a few.